iexcloud/docs/source/interacting-with-your-data/apperate-api-basics.md

 ## Operations for Other Data-Related Entities

-API instructions for entities such as datasets, sources, schedules, credentials, logs, and more are being applied to articles that describe using them in the console.
+API instructions for managing datasets, sources, schedules, credentials, logs, and more are being applied to articles that demonstrate managing them in the console.
 It's a work in progress.

 ## Getting an API OAS Document